nixmc/Super-Mega-Slideshare/Readme.markdown

-# Super Mega Slideshare=
+# Super Mega Slideshare

-A ruby wrapper for Slideshare
+A ruby wrapper for Slideshare.

 ## Example